-

 Maddie Cook

 Maddie Cook joined the COMPASS Lab in July 2024 as an undergraduate research assistant.
-Her thesis used a time series of lidar data to investigate the recovery and infiling of washout channels on an anthropogenically modified barrier island.
 Maddie graduated with a B.S. in Environmental Geoscience in 2025.